OpenNebula/docs/source/installation_and_configuration/configuration_management/workflow.rst

 .. important::

-    **For each OpenNebula upgrade (even between minor versions, e.g. 5.10.2 and 5.10.3), configuration files must be processed via 'onecfg upgrade'!** If you skip configuration upgrade step for some OpenNebula upgrade, the tool will lose the current version state and you'll have to handle files upgrade manually and :ref:`reinitialize <cfg_init>` the configuration version management state.
+    **For every OpenNebula upgrade (even between maintenance releases, e.g. 5.10.2 and 5.10.3), configuration files must be processed via 'onecfg upgrade'!** If you skip configuration upgrade step for some OpenNebula upgrade, the tool will lose the current version state and you'll have to handle files upgrade manually and :ref:`reinitialize <cfg_init>` the configuration version management state.

     .. prompt:: bash # auto